AdobeDocs/cc-everywhere/src/pages/guides/concepts/error-handling.md

 ### ACCESS_DENIED

-**Meaning**: The user does not have the necessary permissions to access the resource.
+**Meaning**: The user does not have the necessary permissions to access the resource or in case of unsupported browser.

 **Action for host**: Verify and grant the necessary permissions to the user.